-Table 1: Key differences between methodology and methods
+Table 1: Key Differences Between Methodology and Methods

 Methodology Methods

-Approach to doing research, considers Tools to answer research question
+The approach to doing research Tools to answer the research question

-the appropriateness of a method to
+considers the appropriateness of a

-address the research question
+method to address the research

+question

 Research conceptualisation stage Research execution stage

 Technique(s) suggesting how to Actual tools/techniques or steps taken to

 conduct research in your research conduct research in your research area/topic

 area/topic

 Explain and justify the methods you Explain how the method is applied in a

 used particular study: how you conducted surveys,

 interviews, in-person observations, focus

 groups, or medical tests or using existing

-datasets for secondary analysis
+datasets for secondary analysis.

-Find ways to efficiently solving a Practical solutions to the research questions.
+Find ways to efficiently solve a Practical solutions to the research questions.

 research problem